- Email: Accommodations-Req@pge.com

 - Fax: 925-459-6124

 PG&E complies with all applicable disability laws, such as the Fair Employment and Housing Act and the Americans with Disabilities Act Amendments Act.
 The Stay at Work/Return to Work team’s primary focus is to ensure PG&E’s employees can safely perform their essential job functions.
 With respect to disability accommodations, our role is to work with you and your leaders to ensure shared-understanding of any accommodation request, identify all potentially effective accommodations, and implement reasonable accommodation(s) that will allow you to perform the essential functions of your job without causing undue hardship to the company.

 If you have a disability and you are requesting a reasonable accommodation to perform the essential functions of your job, please see below for information on eligibility and how to request an accommodation.

-Please note: If you believe your injury or illness is work-related and you are experiencing any discomfort, notify your supervisor and call the PG&E 24/7 Nurse Care Line at 1-888-449-7787 to report the incident.
+Please note: If you believe your injury or illness is work-related and you are experiencing any discomfort, notify your leader and call the PG&E 24/7 Nurse Care Line at 1-888-449-7787 to report the incident.

 What is a reasonable accommodation?

 An accommodation is defined as the removal of a workplace barrier that enables an employee with a disability to perform the essential functions of the job.
 It can include making facilities accessible, providing equipment, or modification to a job duty, employment practice, or work environment.
-A reasonable accommodation would not include the elimination of an essential job function, changing performance expectations of the job, or changing a coworker or supervisor.
+A reasonable accommodation would not include the elimination of an essential job function, changing performance expectations of the job, or changing a coworker or leader.

 Who is an eligible coworker?

-Below is an example of what you can expect in the interactive process.
+Below is an example of what you can expect during the interactive process.
 The interactive process is an ongoing and fluid process that can require several interactions with you, your Leader, and the Stay at Work/Return to Work Consultant and, if needed, input from your medical provider.
 The order of these steps may vary, some steps may not be needed, and some steps may need to be repeated in order to identify the best accommodation.